Toad is a common name for a number of different species of frogs, particularly those belonging to the family Bufonidae.

 Anaxyrus boreas is a species of giant toad that can also be referred to by the name Western Toad.
 The Rocky Mountains, Colorado, the Pacific Northwest, the Sierra Nevada, and California are all home to populations of these animals.

-They make their homes in places such as ponds, grasslands, willow woods, and aspen groves.
+They make their homes in ponds, grasslands, willow woods, and aspen groves.

 They can reach a length of 5.6 to 13 centimeters (2.2 to 5.1 inches).
 The adults are prone to making noise and have the sound of peeping chicks when they do so.

-They consume any kind of bug that they can catch and have the ability to leap a significant distance.
+They consume any bug that they can catch and have the ability to leap a significant distance.

-In higher elevations, their breeding season lasts from March to July, but in lower elevations, it lasts from January to July.
+Their breeding season lasts from March to July in higher elevations, but in lower elevations, it lasts from January to July.

-The mother toad can lay as many as 17,000 eggs within a single spawn.
-They are strung up in strings attached to items like vegetation found along the lake’s edges.
+The mother toad can lay 17,000 eggs within a single spawn.
+They are strings attached to items like vegetation found along the lake’s edges.

 7. Japanese Common Toad